JeremyJosephLin/causal_excursion_mult_trt/README.md

 # paper_Causal_excursion_mult_trt

-Reproducible code for paper "Causal excursion effect for continuous outcome with multilevel treatment" by Jeremy Lin and Tianchen Qian
+Reproducible code for paper "Causal excursion effect for continuous outcome with multilevel treatment" by Jeremy Lin and Tianchen Qian.
+For an example of using the wcls estimator for continuous treatment, run toy-example.R in the "misc" folder.

 ## File structure